Published October 18, 2021 - Updated every Monday

 Please visit the Italian Health Ministry’s website to find out more.

-People visiting Italy from the countries of the European Union and Schengen Area, as well as Israel, the United States, Canada and Japan do not have to quarantine on arrival, as long as they meet one of the following conditions:
+People visiting Italy from the countries of the European Union and Schengen Area do not have to quarantine on arrival, as long as they meet one of the following conditions:

-The certificates or test results need to be in English, Italian, Spanish or French, and can be in either digital or printed format via the new Green Pass system - see more about this below.
+The certificates and test results need to be in English, Italian, Spanish or French, and can be in either digital or printed format.

 Many airlines are operating flights between Italy and other countries around the world, but the Italian government agreed on a specific procedure with certain countries and airlines for Covid-tested flights.
 (Note, they are not called “Covid-free” flights.)